IdoKendo/python-template/README.md

 # Python Template
-A python 3.8+ template for bottstraping new projects.
+A python 3.8+ template for bootstraping new projects.

 ## Tools
 - poetry